Tomn94/Subtle-Subtitles/README.md

 ## TODO
-Up Next
-- Open files from other apps
 - Subtitle library
-- Typeface, font size and color in the Font menu
-- New App Store screenshots + localized

-Later
 - Share a punchline (© Euryale)
 - Support `&#x27;` characters in SRT files
 - Support for other subtitles file formats